 During the drafting of this essay, we gained access to new data: the metrical and linguistic tables of Marina Tarlinskaja's monograph, Shakespeare and the Versification of English Drama, 1561-1642 (Tarlinskaja, 2014).
 There Tarlinskaja provides a massive tabulation of original prosodic data for numerous playwrights, including Shakespeare.
 With Tarlinskaja's permission, we ran a principal component analysis (PCA) on the Shakespeare data, which does not include various prose-heavy plays (such as Merry Wives, Much Ado, As You Like It, and Twelfth Night), or two collaborative works (Sir Thomas More, Timon).
 Further, Tarlinskaja offers only partial data for Edward III, so we chose to omit it.
 That left a total of 34 texts, with over 1,500 pieces of data regarding 45 stylistic and structural categories.
 These categories include data on: strong and weak syllabic positions, respectively; word boundaries (total and after positions); strong syntactic breaks; run-on lines; proclitic and enclitic stresses; syllabic -ed and -eth; disyllabic -ion; grammatical inversion; meter-sense; syntactical run-ons; feminine endings (total); feminine endings built by simple and compound constructions, respectively; and alliterative lines.

-Because Tarlinskaja’s figures are rendered largely in percentages, the concerns we have about Oras's artificial constraints on the data obtain here as well.
+Because Tarlinskaja’s data are rendered largely in percentages, the concerns we have about Oras's artificial constraints on the data obtain here as well.
 Yet the information struck us as too valuable to go unaddressed.
 We wish to emphasize that the results are purely our own, rather than Tarlinskaja's, who should not be assumed to endorse any of the datings we adduce from analyzing her data.
 Further, our analysis of her figures assumes the same intervals for Shakespeare's career (1589.5 to 1614.0) as in the constrained correspondence analysis (CCA).
 We record a principal component analysis of her figures in the fifth numerical column of Table 1 below, following, respectively, dates from the Oxford chronology, the Riverside chronology, our constrained correspondence analysis of the Oras data, and figures from Brainerd’s multivariate chronology (Brainerd, 1980).
 Following the principal component analysis of the Tarlinskaja data is a column with our CCA figures adjusted for playhouse closures (as discussed in the following section).
 The three asterisks in the CCA column flag the dates that we provided (for 3H6, JC, and PER, respectively), rather than data generated from analysis.